Jonathan's Blog

 Line 6 gets a storage account access key.
 We get a storage context on line 7 which we use to get the container URI and the SAS token on 8 and 11.

 The token requires a lifetime it's valid for.
-If you deploy often, you can set this to be short-lived.
+If you often deploy, you can set this to be short-lived.

 Line 12 combines the storage URI and the SAS token to give use the complete URL.